Hyriode/HyriBasics/README.md

 ## Description

-HyriBasics a plugin present on each server, which adds the main modules of the network such as friends, parties, commands, etc.
+HyriBasics is a plugin present on each server, which adds the main modules of the network such as friends, parties, commands, etc.

 - Type: Plugin
 - Developer(s) : AstFaster